 - fresh chives for garnish

 This recipe costs a total of $3.90 to make, or $.24 per half cup serving.
-Try this easy red potato salad the next time you’re feeding a crowd.
+Try this easy red potato salad in the Instant Pot the next time you’re feeding a crowd.
 Everyone will love it!